ossf/great-mfa-project/getting-titan-token-from-google.md

 Here is how to get an Multi-factor Authentication (MFA) Titan token from Google.
 Note that tokens are also called "security keys" or "keys".

 It's easy.
-Basically, you go to the [Google Store](https://store.google.com) and buy what you need; if you have a coupon code you can use it to get the token for free.
+Basically, you go to the
+[Google Store's Titan key page](https://store.google.com/product/titan_security_key) and buy what you need; if you have a coupon code you can use it to get the token for free.

 One caveat: These tokens are
 shipped from the US, so they cannot be shipped to countries if it